Panama Canal Gatun Locks aerial view

 King Charles V Orders Survey

 The Spanish king orders the first survey for a potential canal route.
 Engineers conclude the project is impossible with the technology of the time.
-The dream would wait three centuries.

 1881–1889